Fair trade: Coffee

 Coffee is the most well-established fair trade commodity.
 Most Fair Trade coffee is Coffea arabica, which is grown at high altitudes.
 Fair Trade markets emphasize the quality of coffee because they usually appeal to customers who are motivated by taste rather than price.
 The fair trade movement fixated on coffee first because it is a highly traded commodity for most producing countries, and almost half the world's coffee is produced by smallholder farmers.
 At first fair trade coffee was sold at small scale; now multinationals like Starbucks and Nestlé use fair trade coffee.
+As of 2006, Starbucks was the world's largest purchaser of fair trade coffee.